 AC Condenser Pad Location

-Generally, outside AC units are placed around the back or to the side of a house, to minimize the noise factor.
-Once you’ve chosen the right location for your unit, you’ll have to make sure it’s ready for the pad.
-Before you install the condenser pad, you’ll first have to level the ground underneath.
-This is especially important for composite pads, which are lightweight and sit on top of the ground.
+Generally, condenser units are placed at the back or side of a house, to minimize the noise inside.
+Once you’ve chosen the best location for your unit, you’ll want to install the pad.
+You’ll first have to level the ground underneath and, while this is essential for concrete pads, it is especially important for composite pads, which are lightweight and sit on top of the ground.

 Weatherproofing Your Outdoor AC Unit

-Allow For Shade
+Allow for Shade

 Keep Your Plants Trimmed

-Covering the AC Unit for Winter
+Cover the AC Unit for Winter

 Regular cleaning and maintenance is vital if you want to keep your air conditioning system running for years to come.
 As a general rule, it’s recommended that you give both parts of a split-system air conditioner a good cleaning twice a year – once in the spring before you turn it on for the first time, and once in the fall before turning it off.